SwedbankPay/developer.swedbankpay.com/payments/swish/index.md

 ## API Requests

 The API requests are displayed in the [purchase flow](#purchase-flow).
-Swish is a one-phase payment method that is based on sales transactions not involving capture or cancellation operations.
+Swish is a one-phase payment instrument that is based on sales transactions not involving capture or cancellation operations.
 The options you can choose from when creating a payment with key operation set to Value Purchase are listed below.